guildai/guildai/guild/tests/dependencies.md

     >>> ctx = deps.ResolutionContext(tmp, test_op, {})

+NOTE: The following is a work-around for test environments that use symlinks for temp directories.
+Guild currently doesn't handle this configuration and this flag bypasses a security check that would otherwise cause resolutions to fail.

+    >>> ctx.force_link = True

 The resolve function logs output, which we'll want to capture.

     >>> logs = LogCapture()